 What is The Avengers Project release date?

 Nobody knows right now when The Avengers project game will release.
-Square Enix and Marvel have promised to reveal more in 2018, so sometime late next year seems a sensible bet.
+Square Enix and Marvel have promised to reveal more in 2018, so sometime this year seems a sensible bet.
 That would match the cadence we’ve seen many big-budget games adopt recently from reveal to release.
 But it could easily be 2019; triple-A game development is not a speedy process and delays are common.

 Why didn’t this assemble sooner?